Home / About Flügger / Facts & History of Flügger

 The product range includes paint, painting tools, wallpaper, sanding, and cleaning products.
 In addition to a number of tailor-made private label products, Unicell Nordic carries the brands Yunik, Stiwex, and Fiona.

-Unicell Nordic is a supplier to our paint retail chain PP professional paint, which specializes in a narrow and focused product range for professional painters.
+Unicell Nordic supplies our paint retail chain, PP professional paint, which specializes in a narrow and focused product range for professional painters.

 Yunik

-Yunik offers a complete range of paints and spackle pastes for all types of surfaces for indoor and outdoor use.
+Yunik offers a complete range of paints and fillers for all types of surfaces for indoor and outdoor use.

 Visit www.yunik-maling.dk.